The Longest Current Snapchat Streak

 - Emily and Ethan, 1,823 (July 13th, 2021)

 Snapchat streaks make the app a whole lot more fun.
-Seeing your friendship with another person build up with a new number each day adds some repetition to your day, and generally makes everything feel a little bit more fun.
-As a social network, Snapchat has a habit of throwing a lot of ideas against the wall to see what sticks, but streaks are a genuinely inventive idea that makes everything feel a little bit more exciting in the app.
+Seeing your friendship with another person build up with a new number each day adds some repetition to your day and generally makes everything feel a bit more fun.
+As a social network, Snapchat has a habit of throwing many ideas against the wall to see what sticks, but streaks are a genuinely inventive idea that makes everything feel a little bit more exciting in the app.

-Remember to submit your high scores in the comments below, and to keep your scores going daily in order to continue competing with your friends, family, and the leaderboard we posted above.
+Remember to submit your high scores in the comments below and to keep your scores going daily to continue competing with your friends, family, and the leaderboard we posted above.
 Above all, however, keep snapping, and don’t forget to refresh your streaks daily to stop from losing your score!